mdhiggins/PlexAutoSkip/README.md

 A background python script that monitors local playback on your server (LAN only) and will automatically 'press' the Skip Intro button or skip other similarly tagged content automatically

+Only works on LAN sessions (not remote) as Plex does not allow seeking adjustments via the API for remote sessions

 Currently Plex uses markers and chapters to tag potentially skippable content as follows:
 - Markers
   - Intros